The $L^{2}$ sequential convergence of a solution to the one dimensional, mass-critical NLS above the ground state: Proof of Theorem :

 and

 Therefore, by the almost periodicity of $v$, there exists a sequence $g(t_{n})$ given by $(\ref{2.1.1})$ such that

 where $E(u_{0}) = 0$ and $\| u_{0} \|_{L^{2}} \geq \| Q \|_{L^{2}}$.

 Next, utilize a blowup result of \cite{merle2003sharp}, \cite{merle2004universality}, \cite{merle2005blow} \cite{merle2006sharp}.
-We will state it here as it is stated in Theorem $3.1$ of \cite{fan20182}. \begin{theorem} Assume $u$ is a solution to $(\ref{1.1})$ with $H^{1}$ initial data, non-positive energy, and satisfies $(\ref{1.18})$.
+We will state it here as it is stated in Theorem $3.1$ of \cite{fan20182}. \begin{theorem} Assume $u$ is a solution to $(\ref{1.1})$ with $\mu = -1$, and with initial data in $H^{1}$ that has non-positive energy and satisfies $(\ref{1.18})$.
 If $u$ is of zero energy, then $u$ blows up in finite time according to the log-log law,

 with the estimate

 and

 \end{theorem}